 SECAUCUS, N.J., May 18, 2017 (GLOBE NEWSWIRE) -- The Children’s Place, Inc. (Nasdaq:PLCE), the largest pure-play children’s specialty apparel retailer in North America, today announced that its Board of Directors has declared a quarterly dividend.

-Jane Elfers, President and Chief Executive Officer, commented, “We delivered another outstanding quarter and the continuation of our quarterly dividend is a further reflection of our confidence in our ability to execute on our strategic initiatives and our continuing commitment to return excess capital to shareholders.
+Jane Elfers, President and Chief Executive Officer, commented, “We continued to deliver outstanding operating results in Q1 and the continuation of our quarterly dividend is a further reflection of our confidence in our ability to execute on our strategic initiatives and our continuing commitment to return excess capital to shareholders.
 The Children’s Place has a profitable business model which generates strong cash flow.
-Since 2009, we have returned over $747 million to shareholders through dividends and share repurchases.”
+Since 2009, we have returned over $822 million to shareholders through dividends and share repurchases.”

 About The Children’s Place, Inc.

 The Children’s Place is the largest pure-play children’s specialty apparel retailer in North America.
 The Company designs, contracts to manufacture, sells at retail and wholesale, and licenses to sell fashionable, high-quality merchandise at value prices, primarily under the proprietary “The Children’s Place,” “Place” and “Baby Place” brand names.
 As of April 29, 2017, the Company operated 1,033 stores in the United States, Canada and Puerto Rico, an online store at www.childrensplace.com, and had 156 international points of distribution open and operated by its 6 franchise partners in 18 countries.